aIecxs/w211-airmatic/README.md

   Use a DC-DC buck converter (12 V → 5 V) to supply power to the microcontroller (MCU).

 - **Connect PCB to control unit:**
-  Wire battery voltage, ground, and the level sensor signal lines (input and output) between the PCB and the vehicle's air suspension ECU.
+  Wire battery voltage, ground, and the level sensor signal lines between the PCB and the vehicle's air suspension ECU.
   For a visual guide on wiring, refer to the following video:
   [Wiring Overview Video](https://www.youtube.com/watch?v=JCMEg7JYTig)

 - **Connect MCU to CAN bus module:**
-  Use the SPI interface (MOSI, MISO, SCK, CS) to communicate with the MCP2515 CAN module.
+  Use the SPI interface (MOSI, MISO, SCK, CS, INT) to communicate with the MCP2515 CAN module.

 - **Connect MCU to PCB:**
   Link the MCU PWM output pins to the PCB for analog signal offset control. (refer to [AIRmatic.ino](AIRmatic.ino) for pins)